The maximum number of induced $C_5$'s in a planar graph: The rough structure of near-extremal graphs

-\begin{proof} Suppose otherwise.
-Take an arbitrary drawing of $G$.
-By Lemma \ref{nok27}, there exists an empty $K_{2,7}$ in $G$.
-Let $u$ and $w$ be the two vertices in the part of size $2$ in $K_{2,7}$, and let $v$ be the centre vertex in the part of size $7$.
+\begin{proof} Let $v$ be the centre vertex in the part of size $7$ in the empty $K_{2,7}$.
 Define $X$ and $Y$ as in the statement of Lemma \ref{basicbound}.
-Since every induced $C_5$ containing $v$ also contains $u$ and $w$, and by assumption $v$ is contained in more than $2n/3$ induced $C_5$'s, it follows by Lemma \ref{basicbound} that $|X|+|Y|>2n/3+1$.
+Since every induced $C_5$ containing $v$ also contains $u$ and $w$, and by assumption $v$ is contained in more than $2n/3-10$ induced $C_5$'s, it follows by Lemma \ref{basicbound} that $|X|+|Y|>2n/3-10$.
 Moreover, since there exists an induced $C_5$ containing $u$, $v$ and $w$, it follows that $u$ and $w$ are non-adjacent.

 Let $G'$ be the induced bipartite subgraph of $G$ with parts $X$ and $Y$.
+It remains to show that $G'$ has maximum degree at least $n^{5/6}$.
+Suppose otherwise.